panva/node-oidc-provider/docs/README.md

 ### clientBasedCORS

-Helper function used to check whether a given CORS request should be allowed based on the request's client.
+Function used to check whether a given CORS request should be allowed based on the request's client.

 _**default value**_: